 The VOS-viewer network visualization highlights the interconnected nature of research surrounding the "Triple Bottom Line" (TBL), emphasizing its centrality in discussions about sustainability, corporate performance, and decision-making.
-The TBL concept, placed prominently at the center, serves as a pivotal node connecting diverse thematic clusters, each represented a distinct colour.
-These clusters bv underline the interdisciplinary focus of the TBL framework, which seeks to balance financial. social. and environmental outcomes in business and governance.
-The red cluster focuses on themes like social and sustainability performance, with keywords such "sustainability as "social." "industrial performance," performance," and "supply chain management," reflecting the integration of TBL principles into operational and industrial domains.
+The TBL concept, placed prominently at the center, serves as a pivotal node connecting diverse thematic clusters, each represented by a distinct colour.
+These clusters underline the interdisciplinary focus of the TBL framework, which seeks to balance financial. social. and environmental outcomes in business and governance.
+The red cluster focuses on themes like social sustainability performance, with and keywords "sustainability such as "industrial performance," "social," performance," and "supply chain management," reflecting the integration of TBL principles into operational and industrial domains.
 The green cluster links TBL to financial performance, decisionmaking, and corporate sustainability, demonstrating how firms align their financial goals with broader social and environmental considerations, as seen in terms like "financial performance" and "social and environmental impact."
 The blue cluster brings an environmental and global perspective, including keywords like "environmental protection,"

 "profitability," and "Australia," suggesting a connection between profitability and environmental stewardship, as well as region-specific research focus.
 The yellow cluster is methodologically oriented, including terms such as "regression analysis," "business performance," and "design/methodology/approach," pointing to empirical approaches that assess TBL outcomes.
-Meanwhile, the purple cluster highlights the governance and CSR dimensions of TBL, with terms like "corporate social responsibility" and "corporate social performance," reflecting the role of governance in driving sustainability initiatives.
-The dense web of connections between keywords underscores the collaborative and overlapping relationships between financial. and environmental social. objectives, as well as their reliance on sound governance and robust methodological approaches.
+Meanwhile, the purple cluster highlights the governance and CSR dimensions of TBL, with terms like "corporate social responsibility" "corporate social performance," reflecting the role of governance in driving sustainability initiatives.
+The dense web of connections between keywords collaborative underscores the and overlapping relationships between financial, social, and environmental objectives, as well as their reliance on governance and robust methodological approaches.
 Collectively, the map showcases the centrality of the TBL concept in bridging corporate performance with sustainable development, emphasizing the need for a holistic approach that integrates operational, financial, environmental, and social dimensions in research and practice.
-This visualization underscores how TBL. acts as a framework for understanding the multidimensional impacts of business strategies, supporting decision-makers in achieving balanced and sustainable outcomes across industries.
+This visualization underscores how TBL. acts as a framework for understanding the multidimensional impacts of business strategies, supporting decision-makers in sustainable achieving balanced and outcomes across industries.

-This VOSviewer visualization depicts a co-authorship network among six authors: Avdelidis N.P., Angus J.P., Maggiore J., Fan I.-S., Atkinson H., and Plastropoulos

-A. The interconnected lines between the nodes indicate collaborative relationships, with thicker lines representing stronger or more frequent collaborations.
-The central position of Avdelidis N.P. suggests that they are a key collaborator within this network, acting as a hub connecting other authors.
+This VOSviewer visualization depicts a co-authorship network among six authors: Avdelidis N.P., Angus J.P., Maggiore J., Fan I.-S., Atkinson H., and Plastropoulos position of Avdelidis N.P. suggests that they are a key collaborator within this network, acting as a hub connecting other authors.
 The symmetrical connections between authors highlight a closely-knit research group with significant mutual interactions, indicating a high level of collaboration on shared research topics or projects.
 This visualization effectively demonstrates the importance of teamwork and interdependence in academic publishing.